spec-first/connexion/docs/context.rst

 request
 -------

 A ``Request`` object representing the incoming request.
-This is an instance of the ``ASGIRequest``.
+This is an instance of the ``ConnexionRequest``.

-.. dropdown:: View a detailed reference of the ``ASGIRequest`` class
+.. dropdown:: View a detailed reference of the ``ConnexionRequest`` class
     :icon: eye

-    .. autoclass:: connexion.lifecycle.ASGIRequest
+    .. autoclass:: connexion.lifecycle.ConnexionRequest
         :noindex:
         :members:
         :undoc-members: